The estimated reading time for this post is 683 seconds

 Yamaha did the engineering of the car.
 They offered it to Nissan first, who turned it down.
 They then took it to Toyota with low expectations and Toyota said yes.
 Yamaha took the engine from Toyota’s Crown saloon car and turned it into a sporty 2 litre inline 6 cylinder.
 When sold they cost more than Porsche and Jaguars of the day.
 Only a few hundred got made to provide a halo product for the Toyota vehicle range.
 Toyota reputedly lost money on each vehicle built.
 It’s just a gorgeous looking car and hence has a place in the dream garage.

-BMW M1.
-During the late 1970s through to 1981, BMW built a stunning looking mid-engined sports cars.
+During the late 1970s through to 1981, BMW built a stunning looking mid-engined sports cars called the BMW M1.
 The original idea what the Lamborghini would build them on behalf of BMW for production car racing.
 Lamborghini did engineering work on the car, but then went bust.
 James May alleged that BMW had to break into the closed Lamborghini facilities and steal back the M1 body moulds.
 Given Lamborghini’s reputation for temperamental cars around this time it was probably for the best.

 The body was glass fibre reinforced plastic, for light weight.
 It was styled by Giorgetto Giugiaro.
 This gave it a clean, futuristic, aggressive straight-lined design.
 Giugiaro then did designs in a similar vein for the Lotus Espirit.
 You can see the heritage of the BMW M1 design in the BMW i8.
 Giugiaro’s styling alone would get into the dream garage.